wq/wq/docs/guides/setup-wq-with-sqlite.md

 5. [Start Django Server](#start-django-server)
 6. [Optional: Enable GIS Support](#optional-enable-gis-support)

-> Note: If you want to deploy wq on a public-facing webserver, you may want to [set up wq with Apache & PostgreSQL][setup-ubuntu] instead of the process documented here.

 ## Install Python
 The first step in installing wq is to install [Python].
 We recommend installing wq in a Python 3 [venv] virtual environment.